 In some cases, you might meet your availability requirements without implementing all of the traditional, on-premises safeguards against hardware, storage, and networking failures, which could save you both time and money.

-Before you design and implement your high-availability strategy on GCP, review the Google Cloud Platform Service Level Agreements.
+Before you design and implement your high-availability strategy on Google Cloud, review the Google Cloud Service Level Agreements.

-For general information about the reliability, privacy, and security of GCP, see Trusted Infrastructure.
+For general information about the reliability, privacy, and security of Google Cloud, see Trusted Infrastructure.

-HA clustering options for SAP systems on GCP
+HA clustering options for SAP systems on Google Cloud

-You define a high-availability (HA) cluster for SAP NetWeaver on GCP by using the same types of third-party HA cluster software that you might use in an on-premises installation.
+You define a high-availability (HA) cluster for SAP NetWeaver on Google Cloud by using the same types of third-party HA cluster software that you might use in an on-premises installation.
 The HA cluster software monitors the health of the systems and manages the failover when problems occur.

 You can use a number of different HA cluster software solutions, such as the following: